damianhakert/damianhakert.github.io/source/posts/2016-08-04-moving-to-gitlab-yes-its-worth-it.html.md

 We can use all the [Git flows] we're used to.

-**GitLab CE** is stil a work in progress though, the team is increasing their pace but there are currently more than [4,200 open issues][gl-issues].
+**GitLab CE** is still a work in progress though, the team is increasing their pace but there are currently more than [4,200 open issues][gl-issues].
 But as this is all Ruby on Rails and Ruby tooling, you can easily jump in and contribute.
 No contribution is too small.
 Just by reporting how to reproduce a bug is help enough to assist the developers to figure out how to improve faster.

 But don't shy away because of the open issues, it's fully functional as of right now and I have not found any bugs that could be considered show stoppers.